Acute kidney injury: Evaluation

 The deterioration of kidney function may be signaled by a measurable decrease in urine output.
 Often, it is diagnosed on the basis of blood tests for substances normally eliminated by the kidney: urea and creatinine.
 Additionally, the ratio of BUN to creatinine is used to evaluate kidney injury.
 Both tests have their disadvantages.
 For instance, it takes about 24 hours for the creatinine level to rise, even if both kidneys have ceased to function.
-A number of alternative markers have been proposed (such as NGAL, KIM-1, IL18 and cystatin C), but none of them are established enough as of 2018 to replace creatinine as a marker of kidney function.
+A number of alternative markers have been proposed (such as NGAL, HAVCR1, IL18 and cystatin C), but none of them are established enough as of 2018 to replace creatinine as a marker of kidney function.

-Once the diagnosis of AKI is made, further testing is often required to determine the underlying cause.
-It is useful to perform a bladder scan or a post void residual to rule out urinary retention.
-In post void residual, a catheter is inserted into the urinary tract immediately after urinating to measure fluid still in the bladder.
-50–100 mL suggests neurogenic bladder dysfunction.

 These may include urine sediment analysis, renal ultrasound and/or kidney biopsy.
 Indications for kidney biopsy in the setting of AKI include the following: